Artiume/Crypto/README.md

 ## How to start

 The first step is to create a wallet.
 This is similar to creating a bank account.
 There are two types of wallets; hot wallets and cold wallets.
 A hot wallet is the term for a digital wallet or one that is on your phone or computer.
+Using a software wallet such as [MyEtherWallet (MEW)](https://www.myetherwallet.com/) or [Metamask](https://metamask.io/), here's a [comparison](https://cryptogeek.info/en/compare-wallets/metamask-vs-myetherwallet) of the two.

 ### Cold Wallets